ssherwood/spring-boot-jpa/README.md

 Call this method as part of the `beforeBodyWriteInternal` and add it the the http response headers as a Link.
 You can read more about Web Linking [here](https://tools.ietf.org/html/rfc5988).

-# Step X: Add finder with Query By Example
+# Add finder with Query By Example

 Spring Data recently added support for Query By Example.
 Basically, QBE is a type of query that is dynamically built based on a reference object.
 Fields that are provided are used in the resulting